ije/reimg/README.md

 reimg -w 512 -h 512 --cover -f avif < input.jpg > output.avif
 ```

-You can use it as a sub-command in code.
+You can use reimg as a sub-command in your app.
 For example, resize and transform images in Bun:

 ```js
 import { $ } from "bun"